flourishgh/alx-low_level_programming/0x0E-structures_typedef/README.md

  Write a function to print a struct dog.
 If an element d is NULL print (nil) instead of this element. (if name is NULL, print Name: (nil)).
 If d is NULL print nothing.
  filename: 2-print_dog.c

+ Task 3
+ Define a new type dog_t as a new name for the type struct dog.

+ filename: dog.h